 - ResistoMap: drug resistance in human gut microbiota in different countries;

 - Diagram of tools that Cisco uses for enhancing digital engagement;

 - Video visualization of carbon dioxide’s behavior in the Northern Hemisphere.

 In the previous articles from the Choose Chart Type for Data Visualization series, we covered the ways to visually represent information for data comparison, composition and distribution analysis, and observing trends over time.
 The current post sheds light on a situation when you only have Single-Value Data that can serve as Indicators of the current performance.
 In this quite widespread case, plotting each value on a separate chart often makes sense.
-And that is where Gauges and Bullet charts enter the scene.
+That is where Gauges and Bullet charts come into play.

 Data visualization techniques are an amazing means of communicating information.
 Their proper implementation enhances understanding of data and can be very helpful in clarifying (and even revealing) differences, trends, relationships, and other patterns and related aspects within data sets.

 We keep on showing you interesting data visualization examples on a regular basis, within the framework of Data Visualization Weekly (and in earlier recaps of the week).
 And we hope you’ll find the current issue of the series worth checking out, great as another portion of inspiration and examples of how data visualization techniques work, or – at least – just interesting in terms of facts and trends communicated.